Teedor01/mind-probe/README.md

 normal flow anymore... useful if you want to eyeball what the model inferred without running the whole loop.

-## Demo script (2 min)

-1. Skim the Learn lesson.
-2. Type a flawed explanation, e.g.: *"Gradient tells us how much we should change the weights."*
-3. Answer the 3-4 Socratic probes (nothing revealed yet... this is the part that makes it feel like an oral exam, not a quiz).
-4. Read the minimal intervention.
-5. Answer the retest question correctly.
-6. First reveal: misconception named, before/after map... root concept and its dependents both jump — "Misconception resolved."

 ## Design